D Minor

 Read: Learn more about chord inversions here.

-For the 2nd inversion of D minor, the A becomes the lowest note.
+For the second inversion of D minor, A becomes the lowest note.
 You can play this inversion with your right hand using the following fingers:

 F - Fifth finger (5)